lcarnegie/final_paper/README.md

 ## Overview

 What makes a hit pop song?
 This paper examines the audio features that characterize mainstream music's biggest hits.
-This self-directed study utilizes audio feature data from top artists' discographies, accessed through the Spotify API, to analyze via multiple linear regression which specific musical qualities significantly impact a song's assigned popularity score on Spotify.
+This self-directed study utilizes audio feature data from top artists' discographies and downloads them through the Spotify API.
+Then, I analyze the data through exploration and multiple linear regression to find which specific musical qualities significantly impact a song's assigned popularity score on Spotify.

 ## File Structure and Workflow